 III.
-Imbibe the doctrines of Scripture.
+Imbibe sound Bible doctrines.
 The Bible warns us to “teach no other doctrine.
-Neither give heed to fables and endless genealogies which minister questions…” (1Tim.
-1:3-4) “Till I come, give attention to reading, to exhortation, to doctrine” (1Tim.
-4:13) “Take heed unto thy self and unto the doctrine; continue in them” (1Tim.
+Neither give heed to fables and endless genealogies which minister questions…” (1 Tim.
+1:3-4) “Till I come, give attention to reading, to exhortation, to doctrine” (1 Tim.
+4:13) “Take heed unto thy self and unto the doctrine; continue in them” (1 Tim.
 4:16).
-The antidote of falsehood is presenting the truth.
+The antidote to falsehood is presenting the truth.

 IV.
 Walk in discernment.
 No teaching or prophecy of a teacher or prophet should be blindly followed unless what he says or writes is in harmony with Scripture and the witness of the Holy Spirit in your spirit.
-You need to judge what people say: “Let the prophets speak two or three, and let the other judge” (1Cor.
+You need to judge what people say: “Let the prophets speak two or three, and let the other judge” (1 Cor.
 14:9; Gal.
 1:8).

 Not every vision, miracle or supernatural experience is from God and every doctrine or spiritual experience that is not from the Spirit of truth is from the spirit of error (1 John 4:6).